Cosmo-Tech/cosmotech-api-csharp-client/docs/DatasetApi.md

             var apiInstance = new DatasetApi(config);
             var organizationId = "organizationId_example";  // string | the Organization identifier
             var datasetId = "datasetId_example";  // string | the Dataset identifier
-            var subDatasetGraphQuery = new SubDatasetGraphQuery(); // SubDatasetGraphQuery | the query to run
+            var subDatasetGraphQuery = new SubDatasetGraphQuery(); // SubDatasetGraphQuery | the Cypher query to filter

             try
             {
-                // Run a query on a dataset
-                Dataset result = apiInstance.CreateSubDataset(organizationId, datasetId, subDatasetGraphQuery);
+                // Create a sub-dataset from the dataset in parameter Dataset result = apiInstance.CreateSubDataset(organizationId, datasetId, subDatasetGraphQuery);
                 Debug.WriteLine(result);
             }